RodrigoMattosoSilveira/TestDrivenDevelopmentWithGolang/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.

 # Introduction
-My objective is to write the examples in Kent Beck [Test-Driven Development By Example](https://www.eecs.yorku.ca/course_archive/2003-04/W/3311/sectionM/case_studies/money/KentBeck_TDD_byexample.pdf) using [Golang](https://golang.org/project/); my objective is to learn how to use the [Golang test framework](https://golang.org/pkg/testing/).
+My objective is to write the examples in Kent Beck [Test-Driven Development By Example](https://www.eecs.yorku.ca/course_archive/2003-04/W/3311/sectionM/case_studies/money/KentBeck_TDD_byexample.pdf) using [Golang](https://golang.org/project/) to learn how to use the [Golang test framework](https://golang.org/pkg/testing/).
 The examples’ output will be shown by an an Angular application connected to a [simple Golang web server](https://github.com/enricofoltran/simple-go-server); my objective  is to learn Golang networking capabilities and grow this web server into a Golang Back End for a Front End, BFF.
-This is a [link](https://github.com/adonovan/gopl.io) to the repository with examples in The Go Programming Language book, from which I borrowed profusely.

 # The repository
 I will use a monorepo, to integrate the Angular application and the BFF.